troglobit/finit/README.md

 some NTP implementations), year 2036!

 **Note:** There is currently no verification that the same port is used more than once.
-So a standard http service will clash with an ssh entry `ssh@*:80/tcp`.
+So a standard `inetd http/tcp` service will clash with an ssh entry for the same port `inetd 80/tcp` ...

 Hooks, Callbacks & Plugins